 How did you end the year and what did you propose for 2021?

 Alina: We ended the year unexpectedly well, from all points of view: closer relationships with customers and colleagues, new digital products and successful campaigns.
 It was a year that lasted an eternity and a moment at the same time, from which we learned that we are an adaptable and resilient team.
-We ended the year more digital than in 2019 for sure, if we look strictly at Digitas!
-Although 2020 seems to have tried to teach us not to make long-term plans, we set out to continue to evolve: more customers, more data-driven products, more digital innovation!
+We ended the year more digital than in 2019, for sure, if we look strictly at Digitas!
+Although 2020 seems to have tried to teach us not to make long-term plans, we set out to continue to evolve: more customers, more data-driven products, and more digital innovation!

 How are you doing so far?